 Confess, of course, just not to what you really did.
 Maybe you admit to a piece of what you did, but not the whole thing, maybe you completely make something up.
 Either way, you hold them off discovering what you're really up to.

 There are clear advantages to pretending to come clean.
 When you admit to wrongdoing, people usually don't assume you're lying.
 When they think they've caught you, they don't usually keep investigating, and you've got a perfect explanation for why you've been acting strangely and looking guilty.

 The disadvantage, of course, is that you're on the hook for whatever you confessed to, so you better be sure it's worth it to keep the greater crime concealed.

-May be used by an undercover cop to keep from being exposed, or by a Sympathetic Criminal
+May be used by an undercover cop to keep from being exposed, or by a Justified Criminal to avoid punishment.

 - Spy Game: Nathan Muir spends most of the film using CIA resources to plan an unauthorized operation to rescue his protégé.
 When the CIA discovers he's been accessing satellite data, Muir admits to misusing agency resources... to research retirement properties.

 - White Heat has Cody Jarrett confess to a hotel robbery in Illinois to escape suspicion of the train robbery at the start of the film.
 To put things into perspective, the train robbery had four fatalities and involved government payroll.